dartmouth-cs52-19S/lab1-landingpage-Trevor-Dartmouth/README.md

 * Resizing and reformatting the page took a lot of work to get right

 ### Notes
 * A lot of the text of the HTML and some of the images from the original html screenshots have been changed in the final edition of the website.
+However, the overall structure has not been changed.

 ### Google Drive Link to Screenshots and Cool Stuff